Using FullStory under the GDPR

 Yes!
 Please use this link that describes FullStory’s GDPR data processing to your end users.
 This link should be helpful in cookie policies or other consent flows. https://www.fullstory.com/resources/fullstory-gdpr-you/

 Although this is not GDPR specific, it may be helpful to understand and explain to your customers.

 FullStory uses first-party cookies.
 The FullStory recording script sets a single first-party cookie containing your end-user’s fs_uid when recording their activities on your site.
 This cookie uses your domain as the host, instead of “fullstory.com,” which is what distinguishes it as a first-party cookie.
 More information here: https://help.fullstory.com/spp-ref/first-party-cookies

 Not necessarily.
 The GDPR is primarily concerned with personal data and defining the rights that an EU citizen has to their own data.
-Unidentified sessions are largely anonymous and may not include personal data, so recording a session without consent is OK.
+Unidentified sessions are largely anonymous and may not include personal data, so recording a session without consent can be OK.

 However, it is possible to capture personal or sensitive data passively if you are recording forms or pages where personal data is inputed or displayed on your website or application.
 It is important that you audit your own site and ensure all appropriate form fields or elements are excluded before you start recording (or that you're recording only after you have consent).

 There are two types of personal data you can send to FullStory.
 You can actively send things like name, email address, company, etc. to FullStory using our API or one of our integrations.
 You can also passively send personal information that your visitors are typing into fields or that might get displayed on pages of your website or app that FullStory captures simply because we are recording the page.
 In the case of passively captured information, you have full control over which fields or elements are excluded and it is important that you exclude the personal data that you do not want FullStory to capture.